rahulumrao/sparc/README.md

   f_max_dev: 0.8
 ```

-Once the installation is complete and the required dependencies are setup, follow these steps to run SPARC.
+Once the installation is complete and required dependencies are setup, follow these steps to run SPARC.

 Ensure you have the necessary input files (eg., input.yaml, input.json, INCAR, POSCAR).
-You can find a template in `scripts/input.yaml`.
+You can find a template in `scripts/input.yaml` in the root directory.

 3. **Run SPARC**